AZZURRO RECORDS: The first non-Italian Club whose players scored in Azzurro. Fabrizio RAVANELLI scored the first Azzurro goal from a non-Italian Club.

 CAPTAINS

-No Metro Stars NY player ever lead the Azzurri as Captain
+No Metro Stars NY player ever led the Azzurri as Captain

 Pietro